Portworx Guided Hands On-Labs. Register Now

 DBaaS neatly solves this problem.
 Expanding storage is as simple as provisioning storage and computing resources or creating a new database instance.
 There’s no need to buy new equipment or invest in IT infrastructure professionals to set up everything.
 Developers can easily do these tasks.

 But it’s not just about scaling up.
-DBaaS can also help you scale down to maximize your cost.
+DBaaS can also help you scale down to minimize your cost.
 For instance, you can provision for a bigger capacity during peak seasons, then throttle it down during lean months to save money.
 This flexibility is something that only a database as a service provider can offer.

 It simplifies management